yananfei-Bette/Udacity-Self-driving-car/CarND-LaneLines-P1/Readme.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on work in a written report
+* Reflect on your work in a written report

 [//]: # (Image References)